-OfficeMax Acquisition
+OfficeMax, Inc. Acquisition

-On December 9, 2003, we completed our acquisition of OfficeMax, Inc. OfficeMax is now a subsidiary of Boise Cascade Corporation, and the results of OfficeMax operations after December 9, 2003, are included in our consolidated financial statements.
-OfficeMax is a retail distributor of office supplies and paper, technology products, and office furniture.
-Our OfficeMax superstores feature CopyMax® and FurnitureMax® in-store modules devoted to print-for-pay services and office furniture.
-OfficeMax has operations in the United States, Puerto Rico, and the U.S. Virgin Islands and a 51%-owned joint venture in Mexico.
+On December 9, 2003, we completed our acquisition of OfficeMax, Inc. OfficeMax, Inc. is now a subsidiary of OfficeMax Incorporated, and the results of OfficeMax, Inc.'s operations after December 9, 2003, are included in our consolidated financial statements.
+OfficeMax, Inc. is a retail distributor of office supplies and paper, technology products, and office furniture.
+Our OfficeMax, Inc. superstores feature CopyMax® and FurnitureMax® in-store modules devoted to print-for-pay services and office furniture.
+OfficeMax, Inc. has operations in the United States, Puerto Rico, and the U.S. Virgin Islands and a 51%-owned joint venture in Mexico.